Saving the Dolphin from destruction

 INFORMATION ABOUT DOLPHIN FROM COMMODORE (WARWICK) TOMPKINS: In March of 2020, I was speaking on the phone with my old friend, Commodore (Warwick) Tompkins, and I asked him if he had heard of Dolphin.
 To my amazement Commodore told me that as a teenager (around 1947) he had sailed with Syd Foster on Dolphin.
 He apparently crewed on Dolphin for a season and a half.
 I sent him the photo below and Commodore kindly sent me the following email about his recollections from those days:

 PREVIOUSLY: On January 8, 2020, Roy Cano of Sausalito came to the Arques School to ask that we help him prevent the historical sloop Dolphin from being destoyed.
 The 21ft long Dolphin is said to have been built by Menotti Pasquinucci in the 1920s at his boatyard at the foot of Turney Street in Sausalito.
 She was built for Sid Foster, an avid SF Bay racer who worked for many years as harbormaster at the Sausalito Yacht Harbor.
 Sid raced Dolphin for decades out of Sausalito and Alameda.
 Roy Cano had worked for Don Arques from the 1970s up to the time of Don’s passing.
 Don had explained to Roy that he too had been involved with Dophin’s construction.
 Apparently, Don built Dolphin’s cabin.
 Ralph Flowers, a well-known Sausalito boatbuilder and sailor who was active into the 1980s, told Roy that he had assembled the sloop’s rig.
 For the last decade or so, Dolphin was stored on the banks of the Petaluma River.
 Recently, that property was being cleared for new construction.
 Roy explained that he had no place to bring Dolphin, nor the means to do so.
 After examining Dolphin’s condition, I agreed to move it to the Arques School’s storage yard for the sake of picking up the lines of the vessel by the School’s Design Class and lofting it.
-Sadly, Roy Cano passed away in February.
-His son, Diego, has decided to move ahead with Roy’s plan.
+Sadly, Roy Cano passed away on January 29th, 2020, a mere three weeks after coming to us for help.
+His son, Diego, agreed to move ahead with Roy’s plan to move the boat to Sausalito.
 Dolphin is now safe at the School’s storage yard and we are currently reseaching her history.
 Our hope is that funds can be raised to preserve Dolphin for posterity.